Born in Krakow, Poland, violinist Barbara Dziewięcka-Data performs a broad variety of musical styles from classical to Latin.

-Barbara is privileged to work and perform with Nigel Kennedy since 2010, as a member and co-leader of his “Orchestra of Life”, as well as individually.
-Most recently she performed at his Gala Concert at the Royal Albert Hall with Jean-Luc Ponty and the Led Zeppelin’s star Robert Plant.
-Barbara also was a viola section leader at the BBC Proms at the Royal Albert Hall in 2013.
-She performed solo with Kennedy on numerous occasions including Barbican Hall and on tour.
-In 2012 she recorded at Abbey Road Studios for his album ‘Recital’ for Sony Classical.
+Since 2010, Barbara has been regularly working with Nigel Kennedy, as a member and co-leader of his “Orchestra of Life”, as well as individually, including numerous tours, viola leading at 2013 BBC Proms Festival, and the Gala Concert at the Royal Albert Hall with Jean-Luc Ponty and the Led Zeppelin’s star Robert Plant.
+She took part in Kennedy’s recordings for Sony Classical: A. Vivaldi’s The New Four Seasons in 2011 and the album ‘Recital’ recorded in Abbey Road Studios.
 Intensive touring with Nigel Kennedy has taken her to Berlin Philharmonic, Cologne Philharmonic, Munich Philharmonic, Staadcasino Basel, Palais des Congress in Paris, Birmingham Symphony Hall, Royal Festival Hall, Royal Albert Hall in London and many more.